 You log into your Meta Business Suite and see the red banner: “Your ad account has been disabled.”
 No warning.
 No clear reason.
-Just a sudden stop to campaigns that were driving leads, sales, and revenue.

-If you run a business, a banned ad account feels like a digital heart attack.
 You lose access to your audiences, your ad spend, and your ability to generate new customers.
 Frustration turns to panic when you try to appeal and hit a wall of automated responses or silence.

-At NFlow, we have helped dozens of businesses regain their ad accounts within hours instead of weeks.
+At NFlow, we have helped dozens of businesses regain their meta ad accounts within hours instead of weeks.
 This guide walks you through the real reasons behind bans, step by step appeal tactics that actually work, and how to prevent future suspensions.

 1. The Real Reasons Your Meta Ads Account Got Banned